Anna Komnene, author of the twelfth century history text, the Alexiad, harbored imperial ambitions from her childhood.

 Since John was the eldest son, he had been designated as the heir to the imperial throne by Alexios.
-But Anna wanted the throne to go to the man whom she had married in 1097, Nikephoros Bryennios, a descendent of the Bryennios family that had held the imperial throne before the accession of Alexios.
+Anna wanted the throne to go to the man whom she had married in 1097, Nikephoros Bryennios, a descendent of the Bryennios family that had held the imperial throne before the accession of Alexios.

 At the funeral of Alexios, Anna and her mother tried to get John murdered.
 When this attempt failed, they made a second attempt to have him murdered.
-But the second attempt too failed, possibly because Nikephoros did not fully cooperate with the coup plotters.
+The second attempt too failed, possibly because Nikephoros did not fully cooperate with the coup plotters.
 Anna was outraged by her husband’s weakness.
 She is reported to have exclaimed that “nature had mistaken their sexes, for he [her husband] ought to have been the woman.”

 A cleric in Hagia Sophia, the patriarchate of Constantinople and a principal setting for Byzantine imperial ceremonies, proclaimed John II Komnenos as emperor.
 He would rule until 1143, when he died of natural causes.

 Anna was only thirty-six years old when she plotted to get her brother murdered.
 With the failure of her plot, her life as a powerful royal was over.
 She was banished to the monastery of Kecharitomene, which was founded by her mother.
 She would live at the monastery for the rest of her life, consumed with pain, jealousy, and hatred.
 She outlived John by a few years.
 The exact date of her death is not recorded, but it is believed that she died in the 1150s.

 The Alexiad was written during the period when Anna was imprisoned at the monastery.
 There is no mention of her failed coup attempts in the book, but her pain at her thwarted political ambitions is visible in several passages.